-British Comedian Russell Howard Jokes That Trump Employees Should S**t In Every Golf Course Hole
+British Comedian Russell Howard Jokes That Trump Employees Should ‘S**t’ In Every Golf Course Hole

 For over a year, comedian and talk show host Russell Howard has been joking about people defecating in the holes on various Trump golf courses, and on this week’s episode of The Russell Howard Hour, he said it was the duty of all Trump golf course employees to make sure they “s**t” in every hole on every course.

-The joke started in 2017 when according to The Daily Record, Howard says that as part of his birthday celebration, he wanted to visit The Trump International Golf Links in Scotland while on his comedy tour in Aberdeen, Scotland and celebrate with his brother Daniel by breaking in and using the restroom in each hole.
+The joke started in 2017 when according to The Daily Record, Howard says that as part of his birthday celebration, he wanted to visit The Trump International Golf Links in Scotland while on his comedy tour in Aberdeen, Scotland, and celebrate with his brother Daniel by breaking in and using the restroom in each hole.

 “I’m going to ask my brother to come with me.
 Trump’s golf course is up the road.
 I’m going to try and get him to take a s*** in every hole.”